indently/indently/readme.md

 # Hello, world!
-This is the official Indently github repository.
+This is the official Indently github page.